Select Page

 Is there a shop in town you’ve wished would carry your products, but they weren’t ready to partner with you because you have a brand-new business and no reputation?
 Maybe you’re established, but the retailer doesn’t know you and is hesitant to hand over a fat check to purchase some of your products wholesale.

 That retailer may not take you up on your wholesale offer just yet, but they might consider selling your items on consignment in their store.
-It’s less risky for them, and it’s an excellent opportunity for you to grow your brand and bring in some extra money.
-It’s also a way for you to test your products to see what sells well in person and what doesn’t.
+It’s less risky for them and an excellent opportunity for you to grow your brand and bring in some extra money.
+It’s also a way to test your products to see what sells well in person and what doesn’t.

 What is consignment inventory?